A guide for helping the testers

 What is Continuous Integration?

-Software development practice which involves the various integrations of work done by the team resulting in multiple integrations per day.
+Software development practice involves the various integrations of work done by the team resulting in multiple integrations per day.
 These integrations then get verified manually or via automation to detect any error.

 How is Agile Testing different from other testing methods?